Cold Water Hurting Your Tooth? Common Causes and Treatments

 Instead of experiencing an instantaneous cool relief, you find yourself wincing as a sharp shooting pain radiates through your jaw.
 Sadly, your pain is shared by millions.

-Around 40 million people in the United States find themselves plagued with the pain of sensitive teeth.
-They find themselves unable to enjoy their favorite treats as a result of the discomfort.
+Research shows that dentin hypersensitivity affects between 11.5% and 33.5% of the population, with substantial variation depending on diagnostic criteria and populations studied.
+People plagued with sensitive teeth find themselves unable to enjoy their favorite treats as a result of the discomfort.
 What could be their prognosis?

 What Is Tooth Sensitivity?